esyede/rakit/packages/docs/data/database/config.md

 ],
 ```

-If your application receives less than 100,000 visits per day, SQLite is sufficient to handle it.
-However, if otherwise, please use MySQL or PostgreSQL.
+SQLite handles up to roughly 100,000 visits a day.
+Past that, move to MySQL or
+PostgreSQL.

 <a id="using-other-databases"></a>

 ## Using Other Databases

-If you are using MySQL, SQL Server, or PostgreSQL, you need to change the configuration options
-in `application/config/database.php`.
-In that file, you can find sample
-configurations for each database system.
+`application/config/database.php` ships a sample configuration for MySQL, SQL Server

-Just change it according to your needs and don't forget to set the default connection.
+and PostgreSQL.
+Fill in the one you use, then set it as the default connection.

 <a id="setting-the-default-connection"></a>

 ## Setting the Default Connection

-As you may have noticed, each database connection configured in
-the `application/config/database.php` file has a connection name.
+Every connection in `application/config/database.php` has a name, and four are

-By default, there are four connections defined: `sqlite`, `mysql`, `sqlsrv`, and `pgsql`.
+defined by default: `sqlite`, `mysql`, `sqlsrv` and `pgsql`.
+The `'default'` option
-You can freely change these connection names.
-The default connection can be set through the `'default'` option like this:
+picks the one to use:

 ```php
 'default' => 'sqlite',